 The list of ingredients is longer than I like - so I broke it up into what I call a "container recipe".

 Very easy.
 I list the ingredients based on the container you should put them in so you can dump them in the right container as soon as you gather them up.

 I am trying to help take the thinking out of the recipe for you so you can just go through the motions and dream about donuts, haha!

-While these donuts are a treat, they are not as fiber-filled as my chickpea version, but they are so much airier and lighter and so much fun to eat!
-And maybe next time I’ll try adding something to up the fiber.
+While these donuts are a treat, they are not as fiber-filled as dark chocolate chickpea protein donut, but they are so much airier and lighter and so much fun to eat!
+And maybe next time I'll try adding something to up the fiber.